vjammi/datastructures/src/main/java/ds/patterns/trees/path/readme.md

                            2
                           /
                          1
+    Input: root = [2,null,3,2,null,1] Output: 2
     Explanation: Longest consecutive sequence path is 2-3, not 3-2-1, so return 2.

 Pattern
     This pattern extremely common.